Independence Gold (CVE:IGO) Trading Down 12.5% – Should You Sell?

 Independence Gold Corp.
-(CVE:IGO – Get Free Report) dropped 12.5% during mid-day trading on Thursday .
-The stock traded as low as C$0.10 and last traded at C$0.11.
-Approximately 519,499 shares changed hands during mid-day trading, an increase of 14% from the average daily volume of 457,642 shares.
+(CVE:IGO – Get Free Report)’s stock price fell 12.5% during mid-day trading on Thursday .
+The company traded as low as C$0.10 and last traded at C$0.11.
+519,499 shares were traded during trading, an increase of 14% from the average session volume of 457,642 shares.
 The stock had previously closed at C$0.12.

 About Independence Gold